pauljeter/pauljeter-astro/src/content/blog/understanding-dora-metrics.md

 ### Mean Time to Recover (MTTR)

-**Mean Time to Recover (MTTR)** measures your team's resilience—the average duration it takes to restore services after a production incident occurs.
+**Mean Time to Recover (MTTR)** measures your team's resilience, the average duration it takes to restore services after a production incident occurs.

 A low MTTR indicates that your team is effective at quickly identifying, diagnosing, and resolving production issues, minimizing disruption and downtime.